 You can call it a beach, but Fort De Soto Park is much more than a beach.
 This much-praised county park - part of the boating community of Tierra Verde - covers five islands and 1,136 acres on the Gulf of Mexico and Tampa Bay, and offers activities and amenities to entertain you for a day or more (campsites and abundant hotels nearby enable extended stays).

 With so many possibilities, set an agenda that’s full or freewheeling: Rent a canoe, kayak or bike to explore the park’s trails; fish from a pier; visit the historic fort; or simply lounge on the beach named "Best Beach for Families" by USA Today in 2014.

 Best Family Beach

-The beach that earned Parents magazine’s top honors in 2011 is Fort De Soto Park’s North Beach.
+The beach that earned Parents magazine’s top honors is Fort De Soto Park’s North Beach.
 Visually, it’s easy to spot (a large pirate ship playground stands near its entrance).
 But venture onto the beach here to discover the real treasure: a wide tidal pool begging to be splashed in.
 Kids run between the lagoon and the Gulf; loungers, people-watchers and shell-seekers scatter out along the white sand.
 Anticipate sea shells of every color and humongous white sand dollars, and collect all you want – as long as they’re no longer alive.
 Taking live shells and sand dollars is illegal, but the park's gift shop stocks plenty of preserved specimens for collectors.

 Fort De Soto Park’s Historic Fort and Museum